sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > and then he set you up.
 >
 > [Ask the player]
-> What's the offense that Sarukkan has zero tolerance for his employees?
+> What employee offense does Sarukkan have zero tolerance for?
 >
 > [Describe the way Yogran the Rat set up the player's character using that
 > offense]